 The following example for the login program replaces the use of the pam_pwdb.so module which uses the system password database (/etc/passwd, /etc/shadow, /etc/group) with the module pam_smbpass.so which uses the Samba database which contains the Microsoft MD4 encrypted password hashes.
 This database is stored in either /usr/local/samba/private/smbpasswd, /etc/samba/smbpasswd, or in /etc/samba.d/smbpasswd, depending on the Samba implementation for your Unix/Linux system.
 The pam_smbpass.so module is provided by Samba version 2.2.1 or later.
-It can be compiled only if the --with-pam --with-pam_smbpass options are both provided to the Samba configure program.
+It can be compiled by specifying the --with-pam_smbpass options when running Samba's configure script.
+For more information on the pam_smbpass module, see the documentation in the source/pam_smbpass directory of the Samba source distribution.

-'''

-#%PAM-1.0
+''' #%PAM-1.0

 The PAM configuration file for the 'login' service

-#

-auth required pam_smbpass.so nodelay

-account required pam_smbpass.so nodelay

-session required pam_smbpass.so nodelay

-password required pam_smbpass.so nodelay
+auth required pam_smbpass.so nodelay account required pam_smbpass.so nodelay session required pam_smbpass.so nodelay password required pam_smbpass.so nodelay '''

-'''

 The following is the PAM configuration file for a particular Linux system.
-The default condition uses pam pwdb.so.
+The default condition uses pam_pwdb.so.